-I’ve worked at home for three years now.
-When people find out, the first thing they say is: “Wow!
-I’d never get anything done at home.
-How do you do it?”
+I’ve worked at home for several years now.
+When people find out, they always say: “Wow!
+I’d never be able to work at home.
+How do you get anything done?”
 I’m not going to lie.
-Being productive at home is tough.
+It’s hard to be productive at home.
 When you don’t have a supervisor watching your every move, it’s easy to say: “Eh, I’m not feeling it.
 Let’s binge-watch Netflix!”
-As nice as that might sound, it’d put you in the poor-house fast.
-If you want to excel as a freelancer, you must learn to focus.
-Here’s how to be productive at home (even when you’d rather be watching Netflix).
+As nice as that sounds, it will put you in the poor-house fast.
+If you want to excel as a freelancer, you must focus.
+Read ahead and discover how to be productive at home (even when you’d rather be watching Netflix).

 Structure is everything.